Over A Billion Recovered Nationwide

 The chief cause of malignant mesothelioma cancer is exposure to asbestos, usually through inhalation.
 It is estimated that approximately eight million Americans have been exposed to asbestos over the past 50 years as a result of their occupations.

 Who is at the Most Risk of Developing Malignant Mesothelioma Cancer?

 Asbestos exposure happens to workers that have experienced a substantial risk for developing mesothelioma cancer.
 Malignant mesothelioma cancer has a latency period of approximately 30 to 40 years between exposure to asbestos and the development of the disease.

-In a study titled Latency of asbestos disease among insulation workers in the United States and Canada, published December 15, 1980 in Cancer, researchers examined 2,271 recorded deaths among 17,800 asbestos insulation workers from January 1, 1967 to December 31, 1976.
+In a study titled Latency of asbestos disease among insulation workers in the United States and Canada, published December 15, 1980, in the journal Cancer, researchers examined 2,271 recorded deaths among 17,800 asbestos insulation workers from January 1, 1967, to December 31, 1976.
 They observed that:

 “In general, though, the period of clinical latency was 2-4 decades or more and there were important differences among the several asbestos-associated diseases.
 Lung cancer peaked at about 30-35 years from onset and asbestosis at 40-45 years.
 Each tended to decline in incidence afterwards.
 Pleural and peritoneal mesothelioma reached their highest incidence later than lung cancer, but the incidence did not decline.”

 Symptoms frequently exhibited by first-stage malignant mesothelioma, which is still contained locally in a single affected organ, include coughing and wheezing, as well as a persistently hoarse voice.
 Fatigue is also quite common, as are mild to moderate chest pains.